Alexandra Höffgen

-Alexandra Höffgen (born 29 October 1993) is a German rower who competes in international level events.
+Alexandra Julia Höffgen (born 29 October 1993) is a German rower who competes in international level events.
 She is a double World U23 medalist and a double European medalist in the women's eights.

 Höffgen was a former basketball player who played at the 2010 Summer Youth Olympics in Singapore where she finished eighth in the girls' basketball tournament before she switched to rowing in 2011.